Type IX submarine: Design

 The Anglo-German Naval Agreement of 1935 allowed Germany to build a U-Boat fleet of 22050 t.
 Parts for two Type I, twenty-four Type II and ten Type VII U-boats had already been produced before the conclusion of the agreement and these thirty-six U-boats comprising 12500 t were built within the year.
 The German Navy wanted to spend the remaining 9950 t on a large 750 t U-boat, capable of operating in the Mediterranean Sea.
-In order to speed up construction, the existing Type I design was modified to fulfill the extra requirements.
-To improve speed, a more powerful diesel engine was installed.
-The upper deck was widened so that ten spare torpedoes could be stored below in water-tight containers.